simpleanalytics/docs/_docs/33_explained/10_team-roles.md

 last_modified_at: 2024-07-04
 ---

+When you have the Teams plan, you can invite users to your Simple Analytics account.
+Every user has their own role.
+You can add those users to all your websites (and custom views), or a selection of them.

 ## Owner

 An owner is the first admin of a team, and every team has one owner.
 The owner has full control over all settings, users, and data.
 They have the same permissions as an admin.
 When they leave the team, they need to assign their owner role to another team member.